soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 - **[CIDOC CRM Periodic Table](https://remogrillo.github.io/cidoc-crm_periodic_table/?code=E1)**
   The interactive representation provides a **visual and exploratory approach** to classes, properties, and their relationships.

-> **Note:** The CIDOC CRM Periodic Table is based on **CIDOC CRM 7.1** and therefore does not fully correspond to **Version 7.1.3** used here.
+**Note:** The CIDOC CRM Periodic Table is based on **CIDOC CRM 7.1** and therefore does not fully correspond to **Version 7.1.3** used here.

+Use it for orientation and for exploring the model.
+For the precise definition and use of classes and properties, the official documentation for Version 7.1.3 is authoritative.

+> **Resources for exploring CIDOC CRM**
 >
-> Use it for orientation and for exploring the model.
-For the precise definition and use of classes and properties, the official documentation for Version 7.1.3 is authoritative.
+> Official CIDOC CRM documentation: Use it for authoritative definitions, Scope Notes, class hierarchies, and properties.
+> CIDOC CRM Periodic Table: Use it as a visual tool for exploring classes, properties, and their relationships.

 ---